 Aber Ave & Teg Drive, Iowa City

 This park has classic looking wooden structures that give it an old-fashioned fun feel.
 With plenty of large trees for shade, rocks for climbing on, and winding paths through bushes, this park offers a natural play setting that goes beyond just ladders and slides.
-Bridges, climbing areas, and a picnic pavilion make it a great place to spend some time with your kids.
+Bridges, tunnels, climbing areas, and a picnic pavilion make it a great place to spend some time with your kids.
 Bring your shovels and pails for digging in the sand!

 2701 Bradford Drive, Iowa City